-If your idea of the perfect getaway is a self-contained world of attractions and beaches, or if you prefer to do get out and travel on your own steam, there’s a catalogue of destinations that will suit you perfectly in Spain.
+Spain, a captivating country located in southwestern Europe, enchants visitors with its rich history, vibrant culture, and diverse landscapes.
+If your idea of the perfect getaway is a self-contained world of attractions and beaches, or if you prefer to get out and travel on your own steam, there’s a catalog of destinations that will suit you perfectly in Spain.

 1. La Manga, Murcia

 If your favourite kind of holiday is a breathless whirl of activity you won’t do much better than La Manga in Murcia.
 It’s a sandbar that runs north to south for 21 kilometres and is less than 100 metres wide in places.